bobbit6k/jsToc/README.md

 The `TableOfContents` JavaScript class dynamically generates a table of contents (ToC) for a specified container element on your webpage.
 It extracts headings (`<h1>` through `<h6>`, with a specified starting level) that have unique `id` attributes and creates a clickable ToC, allowing users to navigate to different sections of the content easily.

+## Why a TOC (Table of Contents) matters?

+A table of contents (ToC) in digital content enhances user navigation and accessibility, improves content organization, and can positively affect search engine visibility.
+Utilizing appropriate headings for ToC creation not only lends a professional appearance to documents but also facilitates easier content access, making it a recommended practice for improving reader engagement and website usability.

 ## Features

 - Dynamically scans specified container for headings (`h1`-`h6`).